 VetChip is a world-first smart technology providing accurate, real-time analytics and health monitoring for animal owners and veterinarians.

 Curtin engineering graduates Ross Khambatta and Zyrus Khambatta participated in the Curtin Accelerate 2021 program along with co-founders Garnett Hall and Maxwell Hall to finetune their innovation.
-Later that year, the team submitted their innovation to the Curtinnovation Awards and won the Science and Engineering Prize.
+The team have since gone on to win the 2024 Purina Pet Care Innovation Grand Prize and formed a partnership with AgriPark, Charles Sturt University, to advance research trials and testing.

 Three women sitting together on campus